 We accept only original, unpublished works.
 We accept simultaneous submissions, but please let us know immediately if your submission is accepted elsewhere.

 Students can submit up to three (3) creative pieces of varying genres/mediums.
 For example, you could submit a) three poems or b) a poem, a short story, and a photograph — but please no more than three works.

 When submitting multiple selections, each submission must be made separately.
 Do not include three separate works in one file.
 To clarify, this means you will have to go through the submission process more than once.
 Feel free to use the same cover letter if you are submitting more than once.

 Please include titles for all works.
 We’ve received a lot of “Untitled” selections, and encourage you to take this opportunity to be creative.

-With your submission, you agree to grant Pathos Literary Magazine nonexclusive first publishing rights and nonexclusive first electronic publishing rights.
+On submission, you agree to grant Pathos Literary Magazine nonexclusive first publishing rights and nonexclusive first electronic publishing rights.
 This simply means that we get to publish your story first, in print and online, and then it’s all yours—but only once we publish it.

-With your submission, you allow the Pathos editorial staff to make reasonable corrections without consultation.
+On submission, you allow the Pathos editorial staff to make reasonable corrections without consultation.
 We will never alter your voice or your content, but we do utilize a style guide, and sometimes typos happen.
 Given our short publication window, we are unable to consult with all contributors about most changes.
 However, any changes you, the contributor, may have in mind can be discussed upon acceptance.

 VISUAL ART CATEGORY

+If none of the above categories quite fit your work, please e-mail us at email@example.com your submission.
+To name a few examples, Pathos is also interested in publishing musical scores, short plays, screenplays, and innovative creative work.
+Use your imagination!
 If you wish to submit art, or any type of piece that the form below is not compatible with, please email your work to firstname.lastname@example.org.
-If you wish to submit writing, please submit below.
+If you wish to submit writing, please submit below when submissions are open.